fence-io/website/content/articles/networking/load-balancer-cilium-kind/index.md

 192.168.64.1 dev enp0s1 proto dhcp scope link src 192.168.64.3 metric 100
 ```

-Here `172.18.0.0/16 dev br-38055463db3c proto kernel scope link src 172.18.0.1`, we can see a route to the kind network via interface `br-38055463db3c`, which is the bridge interface.
+Here, we can see a route to the container's subnet via the network interface `br-38055463db3c`.
+The `172.18.0.0/16 dev br-38055463db3c proto kernel scope link src 172.18.0.1` line in the routing table indicates that the IP address range `172.18.0.0/16` is associated with the network device `br-38055463db3c`, which is the bridge interface.

-By checking the network interfaces in the Linux host we see:
+Now let’s list the network interfaces in the Linux host:

 ```
 root@ubuntu # ip link